 Consider other forms of pleasure.
 Intercourse isn’t the only way to be close to your partner, of course.
 Try foreplay, oral sex, or mutual masturbation.

-Use lube.
+Use a lubricant.
 Some women with endometriosis use a type of hormone therapy to treat their symptoms.
 But this can lead to vaginal dryness, which also makes sex uncomfortable.
-Lube can help with that.
+A vaginal lubricant can help with that.
+They work better than petroleum jelly or other products that aren’t specifically designed for vaginal dryness.